vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 ## Accelerator

-The Application Accelerator user interface (UI) enables you to discover available accelerators, configure them, and generate new projects to download.
+The Application Accelerator user interface (UI) enables you discover the available accelerators, configure them, and generate new projects to download.

 ### Accelerator Architecture

 ![Accelerator Architecture](img/tap-architecture-planning/accelerator-arch.jpg)

 The Application Accelerator allows you to generate new projects from files in Git repositories.
 An `accelerator.yaml` file in the repository declares input options for the accelerator.
 The Accelerator custom resources (CRs) control which repositories appear in the Application Accelerator UI.
 The Accelerator controller reconciles the CRs with a Flux2 Source Controller to fetch files from GitHub or GitLab.
-For more information, see [Tanzu Application Platform Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/application-accelerator-about-application-accelerator.html).
+For more information, see [Tanzu Application Platform Accelerator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.8/tap/application-accelerator-about-application-accelerator.html).

 ## API Portal

 The API portal enables API consumers to find APIs that they can use in their own applications.
 The API portal assembles its dashboard and detailed API documentation views by ingesting OpenAPI documentation from the source URLs.
-For more information, see [Tanzu Application Platform API portal](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/api-portal-install-api-portal.html).
+For more information, see [Tanzu Application Platform API portal](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.8/tap/api-portal-install-api-portal.html).

 ## AppSSO

-The AppSSO conforms to the OIDC standard, and enables the use of external identity providers for user management, registration, and authentication.
+The AppSSO conforms to the OIDC standard and enables the use of external identity providers for user management, registration, and authentication.
 It supports OIDC providers such as Microsoft Active Directory, Okta, Google, Facebook, and so on.

 ### AppSSO Architecture